 About this Website

 Hello, and welcome!
 I am Fr.
-Jeffrey Moore, a priest for the Archdiocese of Seattle, and you have stumbled upon my “professional” website, a place of magic, wonder, and hopefully not too much egotism.
+Jeffrey Moore, a priest for the Archdiocese of Seattle, and you have stumbled upon my public website, where I post my homilies, reflections, and other ministerial resources.

 Background and Call to Priesthood